Plant DetailShow Menu

 Stem Description:

-Plants have long, smooth, branched stems, often reddish or yellowish in color.
-Stems contain a milky sap
+Plants have long, smooth, erect to ascending, branched stems that are often green, reddish or yellowish in color.
+The stems have sparse to dense soft hairs, but they are usually smooth distally.
+The stems contain a milky sap.

 • Landscape: